Monthly Archives: 2023

 3. Specify the time that doesn't exist — 0 0 30 2 * (February 30th) for the cron job you want to disable:

 Image optimization in Magento 2 is as important as it is in any other eCommerce store or blog.
-Since you’ve landed on this page, you must already know that WebP images is a great way to boost website performance and loading time.
+Since you’ve landed on this page, you must already know that is a great way to boost website performance and loading time.

 We’ll go through the basic characteristics and have a closer look at the features they offer.
 It will allow you to have a clear view of the module that suits your needs best.